sasjakoning/real-time-web-2223/README.md

 ## 🤔 Conlusion / Reflection

 <!-- conclusion and stuff i want to do in the future -->

+Generally I'm very happy with how this project turned out.
+I learned an incredible amount of new things especially when to comes the handling real time events and using sockets.
+Learning about the real time web opened up a whole new world of fun projects for me.
+The idea of creating something where users can interact with each other is something that motivates me to continue creating fun and interactive apps.

+before I started following the course Communication and Multimedia Design I had done a four year course on Game art.
+So to be able to create something, using the web, that has a game like feel to it is something that I really enjoyed.
+It gave me a a chance to combine several of my passions, games, art, animation and web development.

+There are a couple of things of which I couldn't find the time to implement.
+One of my main goals working on this project was to create a lobby similar to the game Among Us.
+In this game multiple people can join a room and change their appearance and interact with each other.

+My app has the functionality to join a room together but I had not been able to add different skins the the app.
+My original idea was to create a bunch of different skins based on people in my friends group.
+Users that joined the lobby could then walk up to a check-in point and change their appearance.
+This would be a fun way to interact with each other and make the app more personal.

+Another thing I would have liked to add is a chat function.
+Currently it feels a little boring when you join the lobby.
+All you can do is move your character around and that's it.
+It would have been a fun experience for a user to be able to walk around and chat with people that are currently waiting for their train.
+This may even be a way to meet new people and make new friends.

+I also wished to make an app which had multiple lobby's that users could join based on what station they're at and which direction they're planning to go.
+This as well is something I didn't have time for.

+At the start of this project I wrote down a couple of goals that I wanted to achieve during this project.
+I reflect on these goals below.

+Goals set by the course:

+- Deal with real time complexity / Handle real time client-server interaction / Handle real time data management
+    - I think I did a pretty good job at working with real time complexity.
+I scratched my head a couple of times tryig to figure out communication between client and server but eventually got to something im quite happy with.
+- Handle multi user support
+    - I managed to create an app in which users can join a lobby together and interact with each other.

+Personal goals:

+- Move characters(DOM elements) through a space in real time
+    - After quite a bit of trail and error I am quite proud to say I got this working.
+Originally my plan was to have players move their characters around using on screen controls but having them move by clicking on the canvas turned out to be even better.
+I do wish I could have created a way for the character to calculate the best path to the clicked location more accurately but I'm happy with the result.
+- Pull accurate data from the NS API
+    - I managed to pull data from the NS API and display it in a fun way.
+I do wish I could have added more data to the app but I'm happy with what I've got.
+- Animate characters and give them skins using Rive
+    - On of my favorite things to do lately is to incorporate my love for art and animation into web development.
+Because of that, it's no wonder I try to set up a goal involving Rive in nearly every project.
+I'm happy to say I managed to create a fun little animation using Rive.
+I do wish I could have added more animations and skins but I'm already very proud of what I created in such a short time.

 ## ⭐ Additional notes